muratk5n/thirdwave/en/2022/03/predicting-politics-mesquita.md

 costs of continued negotiation are estimated to exceed the expected benefits from such continued discussions.
 The model assumes that each player has the same time discount rate.
-When the shift in the median voter position (or position based on some other pertinent deci- sion rule) predicted from one round to the next is small enough, given the time discount rate, then the model assumes bargaining ends.
+When the shift in the median voter position (or position based on some other pertinent decision rule) predicted from one round to the next is small enough, given the time discount rate, then the model assumes bargaining ends.
 The outcome predicted at this point depends upon the decision rule in